adarshraj99/Linux/File_operations.md

 Then,
 line1
 line2
 To create multi line file content.
+This overwrites previous one.
+Save with CTRL+D `cat -n filename.txt` : To see line numbers with outputs

 #### sed -i '2s/.*/Line 3 text/' myfile.txt :
 To update specific line with othe line.